Triforce! Mailbag Special #52: Senile old farts forget where they are

 He gave it to his kid, who figured it out immediately and just couldn't keep his hands off it, wanted to keep playing with it over and over again.

-Middle management in Nokia were scared scared to tell the truth to higher-ups due to a culture of fear and concerns about losing their jobs.
+Middle management in Nokia were scared to tell the truth to higher up due to a culture of fear and concerns about losing their jobs.

 And, you know, so they would sort of give them

-So yeah, the Nokia Design Archive was opened to the public in January 2025 and contains a presentation from the day after the iPhone was announced in 2007, in 2007, titled Apple iPhone Was Launched.
+the Nokia Design Archive was opened to the public in January 2025 and contains a presentation from the day after the iPhone was announced in 2007.
+In

 Yeah.